fawkesley/paul.fawkesley.com/extend-pgp-key-expiry-with-gpg-suite-gpg-keychain.markdown

 ## Find your own key

-Search for your long key ID, for example `0x87B1D4FA04E58A63` in the box in the top right.
+Check the box in the bottom right labelled `Show secret keys only` to limit the list of keys to your own.

 Select your key and click the `Details` button.
 You should see a panel on the right showing details about your key.